alielw/APS-NGS-day1-PM/README.md

         cd /fastdata/$USER/align/Tophat/60A
         emacs Tophat_60A.sh

-* Tophat2 normally requires around 10Gb of memory and across 10 threads will take around 10 hours to finish.
+* Tophat2 normally requires around 10Gb of memory and across 1 thread will take around 10 hours to finish.
 Specify this information in the executable script.
 You can use the UNIX command `pwd` to get the full path of a folder.
 Remember to specify the .bashrc file which includes the path to Tophat2.
 You need to replace `$USER` with your username.

         #!/bin/bash
         #$ -l h_rt=10:00:00
         #$ -l rmem=10G
-        #$ -pe smp 10
+        #$ -pe smp 1
         #$ -wd /fastdata/$USER/align/Tophat/60A

         source /usr/local/extras/Genomics/.bashrc

 * Next, add the following commands to map reads to the reference without specifying no-mixed.

-        tophat2 -p 10\
+        tophat2 -p 1\
         --library-type fr-firststrand\
         -o /fastdata/$USER/align/Tophat/60A\
         /fastdata/$USER/align/ref/Hmel2\